 This post is written is three steps.
 Partly because the summer holiday didn’t provide me with as much writing time as expected, and partly because this text was harder to write than I initially thought: I wasn’t quite sure, and still isn’t, how to put words on these thoughts… so bear with me, please.
 I don’t mean to offend anyone’s culture or to solely tribute everything novel and exotic.
 I simply wish to pinpoint the way travelling can make you view things you previously took for granted differently, and how feeling at home is not necessarily linked to a physical place.

 It feels safe and comfortable to be back in Denmark (despite the questionable summer weather): there are no street dogs, no mosquitoes, no tropical thunderstorms, and no crazy uncontrolled intersections and unruly traffic.
 There is no rubbish on the streets; as in all developed counties there is a well-organised system here, which ensures that trash gets picked up from each household weekly.
 There are walking paths and bicycle lanes everywhere, making it easy and safe to move around freely, which I found very hard to do without during our first Bali-months.
-And, non the least, my family and closest friends are here.
+And, importantly, my family and closest friends are here.

 However, despite the comfort, homeliness, cleanliness, beauty in the shape of clean nature, well-organised towns and Scandinavian design, and the safety of this country, it is a very strange experience to come here for holiday after one year in Bali, Indonesia.
 I feel, honestly, slightly alienated.
 And this feeling surprises me.
 Everything – literally, everything – here is different than in Bali.
 The nature, the culture, the food, the aesthetics, everything.
 And coming here, after having gradually grown accustomed to life in a very small village in the middle of the jungle, has made me notice and wonder about a lot of things that I used to take for granted, and has furthermore made me less appreciative about things I used to praise.